Open-Concept Home Design | How to Design Flexible Spaces

 • Improved traffic flow.
 Without doors and walls restricting movement, people can navigate the space more freely.

-• While these benefits are compelling, maintaining balance and organization when enacting open-concept living room ideas requires strategic planning.
+While these benefits are compelling, maintaining balance and organization in an open-concept layout requires strategic planning.

 Defining spaces without walls

 One of the biggest challenges in an open-plan home is creating separation between different functional areas while preserving a unified sense of place.
-Some fairly simple design techniques are useful for putting this together.
+Some fairly simple design techniques are useful here.

 Use area rugs to anchor spaces